Submissions for the 2021 Awards are Closed

-1. Entry form completed, printed, and signed by the publisher
+1. Submission form completed and signed by the publisher

-- A publisher submitting multiple titles must include one submission form per entry.
+- A publisher submitting multiple titles must include one submission form per entry per award category.

 - The publisher must provide information for a publisher contact, who will be the best representative for any follow up regarding submitted titles.